 Drive the Best Out of Your Degree

 While many professionals realize the need for additional knowledge and skills to advance in their career.
 MBA programs offer them the best opportunity to do so.
-Live projects and management simulation games are broadly used in the top B-schools to promote development of problem-solving skills.
+Live projects and management simulation games are broadly used in the top B-schools to promote the development of problem-solving skills.
 And when you have the experience of having worked in a real life situation you can draw insights and use your practical knowledge to solve the situations.
 Your previous knowledge base combined with the new skill set gained in during the course can help you advance in your career and become better leaders.

 Greater Acknowledgement for the Course

-The course work of an MBA program is very different to that of other post graduate courses.
+The course work of an MBA program is very different from that of other post graduate courses.
 They tend to be more intensive and competitive.
-Most of them require for students to take up the responsibility of their own learning.
+Most of them require students to take up the responsibility of their own learning.
 And for those who lack proper motivation find it difficult to cope with the challenges of an MBA curriculum in their early 20's.
 The diverse issues raised in the class encourage for peer learning and inculcates team work.
 The learning structure of the course requires for the student to be open to new ideas as well as critique.
 Students with prior work experience usually find it easy to appreciate another's viewpoints.
-A fresher on the other hand may not be very open to such things and find it difficult when his prior learning are questioned.
+A fresher, on the other hand, may not be very open to such things and find it difficult when his prior learning are questioned.

 All this talk about the importance of work experience prior to MBA raises the question - 'How much work experience should one have before applying?'
-Ideally for a full time MBA program of a two year duration one can have two to three years of work experience.
+Ideally for a full time MBA program of a two year duration, one can have two to three years of work experience.
 And while opting for an executive program, work experience of more than two years is desirable.
 However, there is no magic number that will guarantee a spot in the MBA program.